"Доброе утро, Анна."

 A voice talent doing station announcements may hypercorrect a tiny bit to make -ое different from -ая but this effect is rather subtle (it does not sound natural when the difference is large).
 I think, I heard an announcer making an unstressed -е of the ending more distinct, which lets the listener know that the station is, say, Солнечное, not Солнечная.

 - on the other hand, it is wise to consult the route map on the wall anyway...
 And I am sure stations that only differ in gender are nearly non-existent.
-I see no reason why would one have them on the same line.
+I see no reason why one would have them on the same line.

 An unstressed "о" is pronounced as "а", or maybe more like the English "uh" (as in "up") We do the same thing in English.
 If the syllable is unstressed, the vowel becomes diminished and sounds more like "uh".